Quality as an Algorithm: How I Evaluate Businesses

 The Algorithm in Practice

-- Valuation: Compare the current price with estimated intrinsic value based on DCF analysis and multiples.
+- Valuation: Compare the current price with estimated intrinsic value, based on DCF analysis and multiples.

 - Risk assessment: Identify the largest risk factors and estimate their probability.